-1 Select MENU > DSC > AUTO CHANGE CH..

-- 2 Select an option: - To set the radio to switch automatically to channel 16 when you receive a qualifying call, select ON. - To set the radio to prompt you to accept or decline a channel change when you receive a qualifying call, select OFF.
+- 1 Select MENU > DSC > AUTO CHANGE CH.. - 2 Select an option: - To set the radio to switch automatically to channel 16 when you receive a qualifying call, select ON. - To set the radio to prompt you to accept or decline a channel change when you receive a qualifying call, select OFF.

-Sending Position Replies Automatically
+Sending Automatic Replies

-You can configure the radio to respond to incoming position requests automatically.
+You can configure the radio to automatically respond to incoming calls, including position requests.